weizj99/CUHK-Structural-Estimation-Method-Workshop/README.md

 [Braun's SMM](https://christine-braun.github.io/Lecture_Notes/WarwickLabor/GMM.pdf)
 [Braun's GMM](https://christine-braun.github.io/Lecture_Notes/WarwickLabor/SMM.pdf)

+### Week 4 (Oct 30th): Deep Learning as Surrogates
+#### Related Reading
+[JFV's Deep Learning Materials](https://www.sas.upenn.edu/~jesusfv/teaching.html) [Deep HAM](https://github.com/frankhan91/DeepHAM)

+### Week 5 (Nov 13th): Notching R&D Investment with Corporate Income Tax Cuts in China (SMM, MCMC)
+>Chen Z, Liu Z, Suárez Serrato J C, et al. Notching R&D investment with corporate income tax cuts in China[J].
+American Economic Review, 2021, 111(7): 2065-2100.

 This workshop scheduled to be weekly, lasting for 10 or 11 weeks.
 For both parts, participants make presentation in turns.
 Each meeting will be less than 2 hours, the day and time is TBD.

-### Week 4 (Oct 30th): Deep Learning as Surrogates
-#### Related Reading
-[JFV's Deep Learning Materials](https://www.sas.upenn.edu/~jesusfv/teaching.html) [Deep HAM](https://github.com/frankhan91/DeepHAM)

 Since this workshop has wide positive externality (say, benefit future CUHK or more Econ students) and has no grading like a lecture, participants need to make some commitment  before they decide to participate, i.e., absent no more than 3 times in total.
 We will manage this Github repository together by uploading codes, slides, useful meterials, and arrange them by topics.
 ## Part I: Methodologies and Theories